The Early Years

 Hercules over the South Atlantic, 1982

 Throughout, I'd retained the ambition to fly, and I gained my chance in 1979, when I finally achieved selection as a potential officer and pilot.
 After 4 months officer training, I graduated as a Flying Officer and battled through flying training on the Chipmunk, Jet Provost and Jetstream to gain my wings in 1981, at which point I was posted to RAF Lyneham as a C-130 Hercules co-pilot.
 For the next three and a half years, much of my time was spent in the South Atlantic, flying to and from Wideawake Airfield on Ascension Island.
 But I also saw much of the rest of the world, from Las Vegas to Hong Kong, and Canada to New Zealand.
 By the end of my co-pilot tour, I wanted nothing more than to become a Hercules captain.
 But, the RAF had other ideas, and, in early 1985, I was sent to train as a flying instructor.

 So, it was back to RAF Scampton, no longer a Vulcan base, but the home of the Central Flying School, and the Red Arrows.
-After struggling through the CFS course, including a change of aircraft from the Jet Provost to the Bulldog, I finally qualified as an instructor and joined the staff of the University of London Air Squadron at RAF Abingdon, near Oxford.
+After struggling through the CFS course, including an enforced change of aircraft from the Jet Provost to the Bulldog, I finally qualified as an instructor and joined the staff of the University of London Air Squadron at RAF Abingdon, near Oxford.
 Much to my surprise, I found that I thoroughly enjoyed teaching undergraduates to fly.
-And, perhaps because I'd found my own flying training tough, I seemed able to help some of those who were struggling.
+And, perhaps because I'd struggled through flying training, I seemed able to help some of those who were suffering their own problems.
 I was privileged to teach some truly inspirational young men and women, including many who have gone on to great things in both the military and civilian spheres.

 Instructor of Instructors